AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 ^^^^^^^^^^^^^^^^^^^^
 Now that Aviatrix Controller instance has been launched, let's login and go through a few init steps.

  3.1.
-Open a browser window to https://AviatrixControllerEIP found in the Outputs
+Open a browser window to https://AviatrixControllerEIP, where AviatrixControllerEIP can be found in the Stack Outputs.
+You can also find the Controller instance EIP by going to AWS EC2 console, click the Controller instance and locate its public IP address.

 .. tip::
    You may receive a warning that the connection may not be secure.
 This is because the certificate is self-signed by the Controller.
 It is safe to continue to the page.